MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

       ![Edit user roles](media/user-roles.PNG "Edit user roles")

     - **Product licenses**.
-Expand this section, and then turn the **Dynamics 365 Guides** and **Microsoft PowerApps Plan 2** sliders to **On**.
+Expand this section, and then turn the **[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]** and **Microsoft PowerApps Plan 2** sliders to **On**.
 You can assign up to 25 users.

       ![Product Licenses dialog box](media/new-user-plans.PNG "Product Licenses dialog box")

 4. Select **Add** when you’re done.

     When you add a user, the user gets an email notification from the Microsoft Online Services Team that includes their user ID and    temporary password.
-They’ll use this information to sign in to Dynamics 365 Guides.
+They’ll use this information to sign in to [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

 5. If you haven't already done so, [set up user roles for the solution](#user-roles) as described earlier in this topic.

 ## Step 6: Set up Guides Analytics reports

-Guides includes Power BI reports (called Guides Analytics) that you can use to analyze guides processes.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes Power BI reports (called Guides Analytics) that you can use to analyze guides processes.
 You can share these reports within your organization by publishing them to the Power BI Service.
 This allows anyone in your organization with a Power BI Pro license to access the report through the Power BI Service web interface accessible at [https://powerbi.microsoft.com](https://powerbi.microsoft.com).

 Power BI provides several mechanisms for sharing reports with others in your organization.
 We recommend reading [Ways to share your work in Power BI](https://docs.microsoft.com/en-us/power-bi/service-how-to-collaborate-distribute-dashboards-reports) for an overview.
 A great way to share your reports within your organization in a read-only fashion is to publish them as a Power BI app.
 This involves the following well-documented steps: